Srilathatummalapalli/ITMD541/README.md

 - **Software Architecture**
 - **Artificial Intelligence**

-Educational background:- BTECH in Electronics and communications engineering Home place:- Bandipalem, NTR district, Jaggayyapeta mandal -521178
+Educational background:- Masters in Information Technology and Management Home place:- 401 E 32nd street, Apt:- 312, Chicago,IL-60616

 In this course, I aim to build and enhance my web development skills while integrating what I learn in the field of software development and AI.